Kalibra Data Protection Policy

 Kalibra aims to revert within 30 days from the receipt of the DAR request.
 If Kalibra is unable to comply with the DAR requirements within the said time frame, Kalibra will have to inform the Member the reasonably soonest time by which a response will be provided in relation to the request.

 Employees who wish to access or correct their Personal Data should contact the HR Department of Kalibra.
-Potential Employees who were subsequently not employed by Kalibra or former Employees of Kalibra should complete the DAR/DCR form as mentioned in sections 10.1 and 10.2 above (as the case may be).
+Potential Employees who were subsequently not employed by Kalibra or former Employees of Kalibra should complete the DAR/DCR form as mentioned in section 10 above (as the case may be).

 Kalibra may not be able to provide access to all of the Personal Data that we hold about an individual.
 For example, Kalibra may not provide access to Personal Data if such provision could reveal Personal Data about another individual, if such information is subject to legal privilege or if provision will be contrary to national interest or where such refusal is permitted under the PDPA.
 If access to Personal Data cannot be provided, the reasons for denying access will be provided to Member within 30 days of receipt of the DAR form, subject to any legal or regulatory constraints.